 - 2. Add the melted butter, evaporated milk, egg, water and pandan essence (about 5 drops) then mix all the ingredients thoroughly.

-3. Pour the mixture in individual molds about 3/4 full.
-For a cheesier taste, i fill the mold halfway, drop about an inch strip of cheese and fill it again.
+- 3. Pour the mixture in individual molds about 3/4 full.
+For a cheesier taste, i fill the mold enough to cover the bottom, drop about an inch strip of cheese and fill it again.
 By doing this, your puto is not only cheesy on top but also inside :)

 4. Fill a wok or pan that fits your bamboo steamer with water until just below the bottom of the bamboo.
 Cover and set the water to boiling.